 Model name Air pollution model Model Description It is an air dispersion model based on AERMOD.
 This model is not a single program, but a set of programs, including AERMAP, AERMET and AERPLOT among others.
 Several worst cases were executed with AERMOD and imported in the PIXEL platform as PNG files.
 A visualization of such files was also created in the Dashboard.
-Inputs requested Outputs generated The simulation of the Air pollutant dispersion based on the inputs provided.
-Integration The integration of such a model within the PIXEL platform was explored reached up to a certain limit: cross-compilation was successful in Linux and was created containing most of the functionalities; however, some private employed by AERPLOT were not possible to cross-compile for Linux and n was provided by the code owners.
+Inputs requested Weather information Terrain information Pollutant emission sources related with the port activity Outputs generated The simulation of the Air pollutant dispersion based on the inputs provided.
+Integration The integration of such a model within the PIXEL platform was explored and ever reached up to a certain limit: cross-compilation was successful in Linux and a Docko was created containing most of the functionalities; however, some private libraria employed by AERPLOT were not possible to cross-compile for Linux and no suppowas provided by the code owners.
 Finally, the KMZ file from AERMOD (AERPLOT) is converted into a PNG file together with the table outputs from AERMOD; then it is imported in the PIXEL platform though a (web) form, that allows metadata insertion; then it can be visualized in the Dashboard.

-Description of the model visualisations [Visualization 1 - PNG representation] Description/purpose: show PNG result from the execution of AERMOD.
+Description of the model visualisations

+[Visualization 1 - PNG representation]

+Description/purpose: show PNG result from the execution of AERMOD.
 The PNG includes a table highlighting the maximum value to be checked for maximum legal allowed values.
-Image: Comparison of the execution of $ \begin{array}{c c c c c c c c c c c c c c c c c c c $ Why has this model not been integrated?
-A lot of work has been done in order to fully integrate this model into the PIXEL platform, but unfortunately it was impossible due to some compilation problems with some internal libraries used by AERPLOT.
-In the end, the model is executed outside the platform, and outputs of the model are imported and visualised in the PIXEL platform.